3 Summary of Material Accounting Policies

 iii) Impairment of financial assets

 Financial assets, other than those at FVTPL, are assessed for indicators of impairment at the end of each reporting period.
 The Company recognizes a loss allowance for expected credit losses on financial asset.
 In case of trade receivables, the Company follows the simplified approach permitted by Ind AS 109 - Financial Instruments for recognition of impairment loss allowance.
 The application of simplified approach does not require the Company to track changes in credit risk.
-The Company calculates the expected credit losses on trade receivables using a provision matrix on the basis of its historical credit loss experience.
+The Company applies the simplified approach permitted under Ind AS 109 for trade receivables and recognizes lifetime expected credit losses using a provision matrix that is based on historical loss experience, adjusted for current conditions and forward-looking information, including macroeconomic factors affecting customers' ability to settle the receivables.

 iv) Derecognition Financial Assets